oracle-livelabs/oci/oci-dataflow/data-platform/01-data-ingestion/data-integration-service.md

 ### Prerequisites

 * Completion of the preceding tasks in this workshop introduction
+* Some understanding of Cloud, Database, Data Lake terms is helpful

 ## Task 1: Navigate to the Data Integration using the Data Lake Interface.